PPC marketing is a proven way to get fast results from digital advertising. But it requires refining, updating, and optimizing for best results.

 2. Take advantage of remarketing

-This process involves using ads to follow potential clients who have clicked your ads or visited your site.
-Placing your ad in front of them serves as a tasteful reminder of the action they may have wanted to take on your website.
+This process uses ads to re-engage potential customers who have clicked your ads or visited your site.
+Placing your ad in front of them serves as a tasteful reminder of the action they should take on your website.

 3. Explore Microsoft Ads